protonemedia/laravel-splade-docs/x-event.md

 }
 ```

-Now in your Blade template, specify the channel and event you want to listen to.
+In your Blade template, specify the channel and event you want to listen to.
 You may use the `private` attribute to indicate that a channel is private.

 ```blade
 <x-splade-event private channel="customer-1" listen="OrderWasPaid" />